alastairotter/svelte-data-viz/README.md

 [Svelte](https://svelte.dev/) is a component library and [SvelteKit](https://kit.svelte.dev/) is an app framework.
 In practice Svelte can be used to build single-page applications while SvelteKit can be used to build more complex applications.
 This documentation will focus on Svelte but the principles and practices are mostly applicable to SvelteKit as well.

+The primary purpose of this document is to keep a record of learnings and ideas on using Svelte for data visualisation, particularly in conjunction with D3.js and Leaflet.js.

+**Note:** This document is a work in progress and will change.
+The ideas and methods recorded here are not necessarily the best way of doing things, nor are they recommended practices.
+So treat as suggestions only, and feel free to [contact me](mailto:alastair@mediahack.co.za) with anything you think could or should be improved.

 **Some Svelte resources**

 - [Svelte site](<(https://svelte.dev/)>)